-The purpose of this report is to advise the panel of draft supplementary planning guidance (SPG) for developer contributions towards denominational primary school infrastructure within the catchment area of St Nicholas Primary School, Broxburn, which is needed to support the development plan strategy.
+The purpose of this report is to advise the panel of draft supplementary planning guidance (SPG) on developer contributions towards an extension to St Paul's Primary School, East Calder in support of the development plan strategy.

 B. RECOMMENDATION

 It is recommended that the panel: